makersmakingchange/Rocket-Switch-Interface/README.md

 •	Switch Mode: This mode can be used along switch control software available for Windows and Android Operating Systems.
 Switch 1 outputs A key and switch 2 outputs B key.

 •	Switch Mac Mode: This mode can be used along switch control software available for Mac Operating Systems.
-Switch 1 outputs F1 key and switch 2 outputs F2 key.
+Switch 1 outputs the 1 key and switch 2 outputs the 2 key.

 •	Mouse Mode: This mode can be used to simulate a mouse button click.
 Switch 1 performs left mouse click and switch 2 performs right mouse click.